alexandroid000/talks/nasco/outline.md

         iii. bookkeeping
 2. Discussion **(10-15 min)**
     a.
 "What technologies does your co-op use for decisionmaking, document sharing, and bookkeeping?
-When do these work well, and when do they fail?
+When do these work well, and when are they frustrating?
 Remember, technologies include things like rules for running meetings, written notes, signs, as well as computerized technologies."
     b.
 This can be either a whole-group or breakout-into-small-groups discussion
     c.
 Separate discussion for each use case (decisionmaking, document sharing,